kuldeepghildiyal/streamsetdatacollector/README.md

-# streamsetdatacollector
+# Streamset data collector
 VM ware image for Streamset data collector with Kafka.

-Steps to run streamset with kafka server image on #windows machine#.
+Steps to run streamset with kafka server image on #windows machine.

 1. Download the image file from the link